RunestoneInteractive/RunestoneServer/source/Graphs/graphdfs.rst

 .. figure:: Figures/scc1.png
    :align: center

-   A Directed Graph with Three Strongly Connected Components
+   Figure 31: A Directed Graph with Three Strongly Connected Components

 Once the strongly connected components have been identified we can show a simplified view of the graph by combining all the vertices in one strongly connected component into a single larger vertex.
-The simplified version of the graph in :ref:`Figure 27 <fig_scc1>` is shown in :ref:`Figure 28 <fig_scc2>`.
+The simplified version of the graph in :ref:`Figure 31 <fig_scc1>` is shown in :ref:`Figure 32 <fig_scc2>`.

 .. _fig_scc2:

 .. figure:: Figures/scc2.png
    :align: center

-   The Reduced Graph
+   Figure 32: The Reduced Graph

 Once again we will see that we can create a very powerful and efficient